Azure/Industrial-IoT/docs/deploy/deployment-manifest.md

       "properties.desired": {
         "schemaVersion": "1.0",
         "routes": {
-          "opctwinToIoTHub": "FROM /messages/modules/opctwin/* INTO $upstream",
+          "twinToUpstream": "FROM /messages/modules/twin/* INTO $upstream",
-          "discoveryToIoTHub": "FROM /messages/modules/discovery/* INTO $upstream",
+          "discoveryToUpstream": "FROM /messages/modules/discovery/* INTO $upstream",
-          "opcpublisherToIoTHub": "FROM /messages/modules/opcpublisher/* INTO $upstream"
+          "publisherToUpstream": "FROM /messages/modules/publisher/* INTO $upstream",
-        },
+          "leafToUpstream": "FROM /messages/* WHERE NOT IS_DEFINED($connectionModuleId) INTO $upstream" },
         "storeAndForwardConfiguration": {
           "timeToLiveSecs": 7200